flikrama/flikrama.github.io/_posts/2020-08-28-happiness-is-you.md

 df2019new = df2019[['Country or Region', 'Happiness Rank', 'Happiness Score','Economy (GDP per Capita)',
                     'Social Support','Health (Life Expectancy)', 'Freedom to make life choices','Generosity','Perceptions of corruption']]
 ```

-    columns are dropped!
-    columns are dropped!
-    columns are dropped!

 **Assigning year to the data (only to remove it later :)):**